 Keep an eye on our Facebook page or email email@example.com to find out what we are up to.

-Assessment centres for Semester One will be held from 5:15pm until 8:30pm on 21 and 22 July 2016.
-Successful applicants will then be required to attend an induction evening, which will be from 5:30pm until 7:30pm on 26 July 2016.
-Two mandatory training sessions with PwC will be held in term 3 and term 4, exact dates to be confirmed.
-The final presentation evening will be at from 5pm until 7:30pm on 6 October 2016.
+Assessment centres for Semester Two will be held from 6pm until 8:30pm on the 1st and 2nd of August.
+Successful applicants are thrown right into it with your first client meeting at 5:30pm on 9th August.
+You will also get a chance to meet and talk with all mentors on the evening of Monday 14th August.
+Two mandatory training sessions with our industry mentors will be held in term 3 and term 4, exact dates to be confirmed.
+The final presentation evening to clients, mentors and university staff will be at from 5pm until 7:30pm on 16th October 2018.

 What organisations do you work with?